beeeestumbrella/cv/README.md

 - **Position:** Undergraduate Research Assistant<br>
 - **Duties:**
   - Co-authoring a paper to be submitted to an environmental management journal, concerning city government approaches to managing e-scooters and e-bikes (micro-mobility); starting the literature review, content analysis of interviews with city government employees, and coding themes (suspended project)
-  - Took a **leading** role in examining the narratives from anti-fracking organizations, coding the policy narratives. conducting the literature review, and writing up in-depth case-study profiles for major “Boom and Bust” counties and cities for understanding the strategies used by pro- and anti-fracking advocates seeking to influence local and regional policy in the Marcellus Shale Region of the United States and co-authored papers published in Review of Policy Research and Energy Research & Social Sciences
+  - Took a **leading** role in examining the narratives from pro- and anti-fracking organizations, coding the policy narratives, conducting the literature review, and writing up in-depth case-study profiles for major “Boom and Bust” counties and cities for understanding the strategies used by pro- and anti-fracking advocates seeking to influence local and regional policy in the Marcellus Shale Region of the United States and co-authored papers published in Review of Policy Research and Energy Research & Social Sciences
   - Assisted Dr. Gwen Arnold in the paper published by the Public Administration with reviewing scholarly literature about policy entrepreneurship among front-line environmental managers and drafting the literature review
   - Conducted research on fracking-related issues by analyzing municipal meeting minutes in New York and Colorado states to examine whether low-income communities are less likely to engage politically on fracking than more affluent communities
 <br><br>